termbox/termbox-tomas/README.md

 ## Usage

-Termbox's has a very clean interface.
+Termbox has a very clean interface.
 Here's your basic 'hello world':

 ```c
 #include <unistd.h> // for sleep()